-The ActiveHybrid5, with a 300-hp turbocharged six-cylinder engine plus a 54-hp electric-motor system and 1.3-kWh lithium-ion battery pack, remains a strong-performing option for those who want to put give their conspicuous consumption a hall pass.
-It delivers its power through the eight-speed automatic transmission, and can get to 60 mph in about 5.5 seconds (which is about as quick as the 535i).
+With a 1.3-kwh lithium-ion battery unit, a 54-hp electric motor, and a 300-hp turbo-6, the ActiveHybrid5 remains a strong-performing option for those who want to put give their conspicuous consumption a hall pass.
+It can scoot to 60 mph in 5.5 seconds, nearly as quickly as the 535i.

-As for the diesel engine, it’s a turbocharged 3.0-liter straight-six and will be appearing in a 535d sedan only.
+As for the diesel, it's a turbocharged 3.0-liter straight-six and will be appearing in a 535d sedan only.
 Estimated performance from this engine is 255 horsepower and 413 pound-feet of torque, the latter of which is said to be available from just 1,500 revs.

-Manuals tend to be very limited in this class; but driving enthusiasts will find it noteworthy that most of the 5-Series models (except for the ActiveHybrid5, 535d, and xDrive all-wheel-drive versions) can be had with a manual gearbox.
+Manuals tend to be very limited in this class; most 5-Series cars (except for the ActiveHybrid5, 535d, and xDrive all-wheel-drive versions) can be ordered with a manual transmission.

 Every 5-Series has driver-selectable Driving Dynamics Control.
 It can tune the car's various systems-throttle response, steering weight, even adaptive damping-to give it a broad range of on-the-road personalities.
 Leave it in the new eco mode for fuel efficiency, or dial it up to Sport+ for that all too rare track weekend, and the 5er's electronic brain responds accordingly.